 Monaco Yacht Show

 This is not our car.
 Our three generations need a minibus.
 This is somebody from Monaco driving towards Italy.

 And these are not our rental boats, they are yachts participating in the annual Monaco Yacht Show.
-It’s a huge exhibition of super yachts where the world’s leading companies in the yachting business present their selection for their upmarket audience.
+It’s a huge exhibition of super yachts where the world’s leading yachting companies show what they can offer their upmarket audience.

 Where else could that take place, if not in Monaco?
-For a closer look at these yachts check out the Monaco Yacht Show website.
+For a closer look at these yachts, check out the Monaco Yacht Show website.

-To get the best view and photo shots you sometimes have to climb to a tree.
+To get the best photo shots for you, we even climbed into a tree.

-This photo is from the tree too, but to the other direction, east.
+This photo is from the tree as well, but to the other direction, east.
 The blue skyscraper is Odeon Tower, the highest building in Monaco.

 At the time of writing there is a five-floor apartment for sale in Odeon Tower.
 The apartment has a ceiling terrace, dancing-floor and swimming-pool with a slide.

 The price is 320 Million Euros which makes it the world’s most expensive apartment on sale.
-So why not buy it and move to Monaco?
+Should we just buy it and move to Monaco?
 Maybe not.
 The pool would be ok, but we don’t need a dancing-floor.

 Living in Monaco

-But maybe not.
-To buy an apartment in Monaco you either have to be a native Monaco citizen or have been permanently living in the country for a certain period of time.
+To buy an apartment in Monaco you either have to be a native Monaco citizen or have been living in the country for a certain period of time.
 So to move to Monaco, you will have to rent first.

-Another factor that might limit your choice are house prices.
-Square meter prices are extremely high in Monaco.
-For one Million Euros you would only get a 20 Sq. meters studio in Monaco.
+Another, maybe minor, problem are Monaco’s house prices.
+Square meter prices are incredibly high in Monaco.
+For a million Euros you would only get a 20 Sq. meter studio in Monaco.

 Boulevard des Moulins

 Boulevard des Moulins is the main thoroughfare and the main shopping street.
-It leads through Monaco and Monte Carlo to Italy, that’s why the name changes to Boulevard d’Italie in the east.
+Coming from Nice, it leads through Monaco and Monte Carlo on to Italy, that’s why the name, too, changes to Boulevard d’Italie in the east.

-Boulevard des Moulins is a busy street with lots of luxury shops so there’s not a lack of choice if you’r out after an expensive handbag, quality shoes, a Rolex watch or any stylish clothing.
+Boulevard des Moulins is a busy street with a lot of luxury shops, so there’s not a lack of choice if you’r out after an expensive handbag, quality shoes, a Rolex watch or any stylish clothing.

-This photo gallery shows you some typical Monaco cars (and a police scooter).
-You can see many black and grey luxury cars but also handy small cars that you can easily park between parking-lots.
+The photo gallery below will show you typical Monaco cars (and a police scooter).
+You can see many black and grey luxury cars, but also handy mini cars that that easily park even between parking lots.

-Click on the photos to see a slide-show.
+Click on the photos to see them all in a slide-show.

 It’s not a surprise that parkingspace is very limited in the densely populated city were all roads are narrow and winding.
-Monaco is in a steep slope, walking is the best way to get around.
-For that reason they have built stairs and lifts for pedestrians between streets on upper and lower levels.
+As Monaco is in a steep slope, walking is the best way to get around.
+For that reason they have built stairs and lifts for pedestrians to get between streets on upper and lower levels on the hill.

 Place du Casino is the place for the famous Monte Carlo Casino, and you can see the facade of Monte Carlo Casino in the photo above.

-There are many cafés on the Place and the most famous of them is the legendary Le Café de Paris that you can see in this photo:
+There are many cafés on the Place, the most famous of them being the legendary Le Café de Paris , see this photo:

 The historic Le Café de Paris has a popular outdoor terrace and an atmospheric Belle Epoque style brasserie.
 A perfect stop for a coffee, or a meal, for people-watching or to be seen.

 This is the website of Le Cafe de Paris Monte Carlo.

-On the Place du Casino you can see the Casino both directly and as a reflection in this mirror.
+On the Place du Casino you can see the Casino in two locations, either directly or as a reflection in a mirror.

-And there is one more building you shouldn’t miss: the 5-star luxury hotel Hotel de Paris.
-A perfect place to stay when exploring what the Casino has to offer.
-We didn’t stay at this hotel, neither went we in, but you can read about it on the website of Hotel de Paris Monte Carlo.
+Then there is one more building you shouldn’t miss: the 5-star luxury hotel Hotel de Paris.
+A perfect place to stay when examining what the Casino has to offer.
+We didn’t stay at this hotel, neither did we go in, but you can read about it on the website of Hotel de Paris Monte Carlo.

 Monte Carlo Casino

-The Casino was built in the 19th century on an unbuilt section of land.
-The architect was Charles Garnier who also planned the Paris Opera house.
+The Casino was built in the 19th century on a still unbuilt section of land.
+The architect was Charles Garnier who also planned the Paris Opera house in a similar style.

-Monte Carlo Casino gained great success and atrracted so many visitors that in a few years it brought the Principality of Monaco so much money that no taxes were needed from the citizens after that.
+The new Monte Carlo Casino soon gained great success and atrracted so many visitors that in a few years it brought the Principality of Monaco so much income that no taxes were needed from the citizens since that.
+Quite clever!

-We were happy to explore the entrance and the doors.
-This is the side door and below the Casino from the sea side.
-From the big terrace below the Casino you get great views to Monaco and to the Mediterranean.
+We were happy to explore the entrance and the kids especially liked the doors.
+This is the side door and below you will see the Casino from the sea side.
+The big terrace below the Casino offers great views to all Monaco and to the Mediterranean.

 If the Casino interests you, this is the Monte Carlo Casino website.
-We instead decided to continue our One day in Monaco walk towards the Port of Monaco.
+As we, instead, only were one day in Monaco, we decided to walk towards the Port of Monaco.

-The Port of Monaco is in a natural sheltered bay between Monte Carlo and the rock of the princes of Monaco that you can see behind.
+The Port of Monaco is in a natural, sheltered bay between Monte Carlo and the rock of the princes of Monaco that you can in distance (the many buildings).

 The harbor is also called Hercule Harbor.
-In addition Monaco has the Fontevieille Harbor behind the rock of the princes.
+In addition Monaco has another harbor, the Fontevieille Harbor behind the rock of the princes.

-The yachts are many and they are impressive.
+The yachts are many and most of them are huge.
 Think about touring the Mediterranean with one of these.
 That would be something for our big family.
-Which one would you prefer?
+Which one would we prefer?

-But luckily here is also a cruise harbor so you can choose a public cruiser or you can just take a water taxi and enjoy the views!
+While trying to choose we also found a cruise harbor.
+Maybe we should choose a public cruiser, or just take a water taxi and enjoy Monaco views from the bay?